houses flooded

 * The Z Zurich Foundation is a Swiss-based charitable foundation established by members of the Zurich Insurance Group.
 It is the main vehicle by which Zurich Insurance Group delivers on its global community investment strategy.
 All members of the Zurich Flood Resilience Alliance, with the exception of Zurich Insurance Company Ltd, are funded by the Z Zurich Foundation.

-The Zurich Flood Resilience Alliance
+The former Zurich Flood Resilience Alliance

 Floods affect more people globally than any other type of natural hazard and cause some of the largest economic, social and humanitarian losses.

 The increase in total economic losses from natural hazards is outstripping the proportion of insured losses and this protection gap continues to grow.
 This highlights the need to tackle natural hazards by using traditional insurance products (transferring risk) and leveraging the insurance industry’s knowledge of risk management and risk reduction.
-As a global insurer, Zurich can use its risk expertise to help customers and communities reduce the devastating impacts of floods - even before a flood hits - and build community flood resilience in a more integrated way by considering a number of approaches together, starting with ex-ante resilience building and risk reduction to better risk transfer of the residual risk.
+As a global insurer, Zurich can use its risk expertise to help customers and communities reduce the devastating impacts of floods - even before a flood hits - and helped build community flood resilience in a more integrated way by considering a number of approaches together, starting with ex-ante resilience building and risk reduction to better risk transfer of the residual risk.
 Zurich and the Z Zurich Foundation have worked on climate change adaptation since 2013, when together with other members they founded the Zurich Flood Resilience Alliance (“the Alliance”), a multi-sectoral partnership focused on finding practical ways to help communities strengthen their resilience to floods globally and save lives.
 Learn more about the Z Zurich Foundation’s work on climate change adaptation on its website.

 • Flood risk.